cleodora-forecasting/cleodora/dev_docs/setup.md

 ## E2E (end to end) tests

 Selenium end to end tests, also including the cleoc client.

+This is currently NOT possible in GitPod or GitHub Codespaces because the e2e tests require an X server to launch a web browser.

 ```bash
 sudo apt install firefox-geckodriver